Pari-class patrol boat

-Pari class is a patrol boat class of the Indonesian Navy, also known as Type PC-40 patrol boat.

-In total, the Indonesian Navy operates 17 vessels of the KRI Pari class with 2 other under construction.
+Pari class is a patrol boat class of the Indonesian Navy, also known as Type PC-40 or PC-40M patrol boat.
+In total, the Indonesian Navy operates 19 vessels of the Pari class, built by various local private shipyards.

 Armaments

 The vessel is equipped with PT Pindad-made 30 mm and 12.7 mm calibre machine guns.
 It also has a combat information room, a communication room and an ammunition store room.

 Ship in class

 Notable deployments

 In January 2021, KRI Kurau (856) was involved in the process of evacuating the Sriwijaya Air Flight 182 crash with 11 other Indonesian Navy ships.